Anaarkali of Aarah

 Anaarkali of Aarah (Anārakalī ŏph Ārā) is a 2017 Indian film written and directed by debutant Avinash Das.
 The movie has Swara Bhaskar playing the lead role of a small-town erotic folk dancer in Arrah in Bihar.
 The movie revolves around her confrontation with a vice chancellor played by Sanjay Mishra.
-The film released on 24 March 2017.
-Bhaskar was nominated for Best Actress (Critics) for her performance, at 63rd Filmfare Awards.
+The film was released on 24 March 2017.
+Bhaskar received widespread acclaim for her performance and a Filmfare Award nomination for Best Actress (critics) at the 63rd Filmfare Awards.

 Plot

-Anaarkali of Aarah is the story of Anaarkali (Swara Bhaskar), who makes a living by performing to double meaning/erotic songs in public functions.
-During one of her stage shows, Anaarkali comes across Dharmender Chauhan (Sanjay Mishra), the vice chancellor of a local university who tries to molest her.
-This leads to a conflict between the two where Dharmender holding a position of power has an upper hand but Anaarkali refuses to give in to the challenges thrown in her life and instead decides to fight back.
+Anaarkali of Aarah is the story of Anaarkali (Swara Bhaskar), who makes a living by performing erotic songs at functions.
+During one of her stage shows, Anaarkali comes across Dharmender Chauhan (Sanjay Mishra), the vice chancellor of a local university, who tries to molest her.
+This leads to a conflict between the two, where Dharmender is in a position of power, but Anaarkali refuses to give in to the challenges and instead decides to fight back.